AdyGCode/SaaS-BED-Notes/Session-02/What-is-an-API.md

 - State not stored in application
 - Client takes care of tracking state

-An API where each client request contains all the necessary information needed to process the reuqstr and the the applicaitn does not maintain any session state of context information between requests.
+An API where each client request contains all the necessary information needed to process the request and the the application does not maintain any session state of context information between requests.

 ## Making stateless 'stateful'